liontoolkit/liontoolkit/README.rst

 to create and run experiments involving machine learning and optimization techniques via a simple browser-based drag-and-drop interface.

-It is an idea and is currently maintained by the people at `LIONlab <http://lionlab.org/>`_, University of Trento - Italy.
+It is an idea and is currently maintained by the people at `LIONlab <http://lionlab.org/>`_, University of Trento - Italy, and it is distributed under the terms and conditions of the `Mozilla Public License, v.
+2.0 <https://mozilla.org/MPL/2.0/>`_.

 Dependencies
 ------------